TRAIN HARD

 GOAL: Create good training habits to prevent penalties or disqualification and to improve your scores.

 SET-UP: Establish which direction is downrange and which is up-range and note the 180-degree plane.
 In a competition, you should never point your rifle up-range (break the 180-degree plane).
-Use three sets of three targets.
+Use three sets of two targets.
 Position the first set of targets toward the front of the range.
 Position the second set of targets behind the first set to prompt movement around the first set.
 Position the last set of targets around a corner or barrier.
 Load two magazines with two dummy rounds each.
 Configure the rifle [Safety selector “SAFE” magazine “LOADED” chamber “ROUND CHAMBERED”].
 Have the second magazine on your person to preform a reload.
-Have a friend or family member assist with the timer if possible.
+Have a friend or family member assist with the shot timer if possible.

 PROCEDURE: Start facing the first set of targets, with the rifle on “SAFE” and at low ready.
 On the buzzer, raise the rifle, switch to “FIRE” and engage the first set of targets.
 Switch to “SAFE” and move to the second set of targets.
 Switch to “FIRE” and engage the second set of targets.
 Switch to “SAFE” and move to the third set of targets.
 Reload.
 As the third set of targets come into view, continue moving into position, raise the rifle, switch to “FIRE” and engage the last set of targets as they come into view.
 When finished, switch the safety selector to “SAFE” as you bring the rifle back to low ready and stop the timer.
 Unload and show clear.

 MASTERY: Performing this sequence correctly in under 15 seconds ten times in a row.
-You were safe and deliberate in all your actions.
-Chamber is empty.

 PURPOSE: Learn how to set up for multi gun events.